jxiong21029/jxiong21029/README.md

-- 👋 I’m Jerry Xiong, Master's student at the Georgia Institute of Technology
+- 👋 I’m Jerry Xiong, previously Master's student at the Georgia Institute of Technology

 <!---
 jxiong21029/jxiong21029 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.